UPDATED FEB 28, 2020

 With bike lanes throughout the city and mountainous trails, Seattle has us busting out our bikes at all times of the year.
 Hit one of these local favorites to fire up those quads.

 Spanning over 18 miles from Bothell through Seattle’s northern neighborhoods and ending in Ballard, the Burke-Gilman Trail is our go-to north end paved bike path.
-While it’s almost always lined with bikers and runners, the phenomenal views of the Ballard Locks, the mountains, Lake Union, and the Seattle skyline make it well worth the crowds.
-Bonus: you can wave to our favorite Seattle landmark—the Fremont Troll—as you pedal by.
+While this rail-trail route almost always lined with bikers and runners, the phenomenal views of the Ballard Locks, the mountains, Lake Union, and the Seattle skyline make it well worth the crowds.
+Fitt Tip: you can wave to our favorite Seattle landmark—the Fremont Troll—as you pedal by.

 Hugging the shoreline of Lake Washington, this trail is one of the most beautiful in the city at any time of year, but especially in the fall when the leaves are ablaze in vibrant oranges and reds or in spring when cherry blossoms are scattered across the path.
 The entire loop is a whopping 50 miles long, so if you’re training for the STP or the Courage Classic, you might just want to tackle the whole thing.
 Otherwise, we’d recommend starting at Madison Valley’s Washington Park Arboretum and heading south to Seward Park.